-12 dead in Alabama due to Tropical Depression Claudette, including 10 children
+12 dead in Alabama due to tropical depression Claudette, including 10 children

 The eight children killed in the van were returning to a youth ranch near Camp Hill, northeast of Montgomery, from a week at the beach in Gulf Shores, youth ranches CEO Michael Smith told The Associated Press.
 The van caught fire after the wreck.
 Candice Gulley, the director of the Tallapoosa County ranch, was pulled from the flames and remained hospitalised in Montgomery in serious but stable condition.
 “She’s going to survive her physical injuries," Smith said.

-Two of the dead in the van were Gulley's children, ages 4 and 16.
+Two of the dead in the van were Gulley's children, ages four and 16.
 Four others were ranch residents and two were guests, Smith said.

 “Words cannot explain what I saw,” Smith said of the accident site, which he visited Saturday.
 “We love these girls like they're our own children.”